 Al Pirro Jr. last week quietly settled a lawsuit for $200,000 that involved Jeanine Pirro and her failed political campaign for Attorney General.
 Jeanine — also a former judge, District Attorney, failed Senate candidate against Hillary Clinton and now a talk show host — was in the backseat of her husband’s SUV on October 18, 2006 when it sideswiped a motorcyclist as they approached a light.
 The collision knocked him down, broke his ankle and sent him skidding along the pavement.
 The SUV was driven by a campaign staffer just weeks before the election.

-The accident out on Long Island raised eyebrows when the police were accused of giving preferential treatment to the Pirros.
+The crash out on Long Island raised eyebrows when the police were accused of giving preferential treatment to the Pirros.
 While the officer on the scene first reported a collision between Pirro’s SUV and Scott Lieberman riding his Harley, that report was subsequently deep-sixed after the officer saw Jeanine Pirro in the back and saw that the SUV was owned by her husband.
 The second accident report didn’t have the Pirro vehicle in the accident.
 According to this New York Post story at the time:

 Lieberman said that after talking to [Pirro driver] Horgan, cops stopped writing a two-vehicle accident report and started one saying he skidded off the road on his own.